Social Media And The Fear Of Missing Out: Potential Effects And Solutions

 One study found that people who were already dissatisfied with their lives were more likely to have FOMO.
 Gratitude may reduce feelings of FOMO and dissatisfaction by shifting our attention away from other people’s lives and focusing instead on the worthiness of our own.
 Practicing gratitude has been shown to increase feelings of happiness and reduce stress and symptoms of depression.
 Keeping a journal and writing down at least one thing a day that you’re grateful for could be a simple way to incorporate gratitude in your daily life.

-Find support in therapy
+Find support for FOMO or anxiety in therapy

 If you or a loved one are experiencing the negative effects of FOMO, therapy may be a helpful option for shifting your attention towards your own life.
 One study developed a method for managing and reducing FOMO, including raising a person’s self-awareness of why they felt FOMO and under which contexts, followed by learning to manage their expectations about interactions on social media.
 Participants also tested methods such as practicing positive self-talk, doing activities they enjoyed that distracted them from social media, and setting goals for changing negative habits related to their social media use.
 A therapist may be able to work with you in a similar way by discussing with you how and when you experience FOMO and what you can do to alleviate those feelings when they arise.